allenai/natural-instructions/tasks/README.md

 `task373_synthetic_round_tens_place` | Given a list of integers round them to the tens place | Answer Generation, Arithemetic `task374_synthetic_pos_or_neg_calculation`| Given a list of integers multiply the negative integers by *-3* multiply the even integers by *2* | Answer Generation, Arithemetic
 `task375_classify_type_of_sentence_in_debate` | Given a debate topic and a sentence from the debate, classify the type of the sentence. | Classification
-`task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage | Answer Generation
+`task376_reverse_order_of_words` |  Reverse the order of words in the given sentence | Answer Generation `task377_remove_words_of_given_length` | Remove all words of a given length in the sentence | Answer Generation `task378_reverse_words_of_given_length` | Reverse all words of a given length in the sentence | Answer Generation `task379_agnews_topic_classification` | Given a news article, classify the article's topic to four classes. | Classification `task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage | Answer Generation
 `task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
 `task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
+`task383_matres_classification` | Given a context and a verb, answer if the given verb can be anchored in time or not | Classification
 `task384_socialiqa_question_classification` | You're given context, an answer and question.
 Your task is to classify whether the question is correct or not. | Classification
 `task385_socialiqa_incorrect_answer_generation` | You're given a context, a question, three options.
 Your task is to return an incorrect answer from the option. | Incorrect Answer Generation
-`task397_semeval_2018_task1_tweet_anger_detection` | Given a tweet judge whether the author was angry or not | Classification `task398_semeval_2018_task1_tweet_joy_detection` | Given a tweet judge whether the author was happy or not | Classification `task399_semeval_2018_task1_tweet_sadness_detection` | Given a tweet judge whether the author was sad or not | Classification `task394_persianqa_question_generation` | Given a passage, generate a question based on it | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
-`task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not | Classification
-`task376_reverse_order_of_words` |  Reverse the order of words in the given sentence | Answer Generation `task377_remove_words_of_given_length` | Remove all words of a given length in the sentence | Answer Generation `task378_reverse_words_of_given_length` | Reverse all words of a given length in the sentence | Answer Generation `task379_agnews_topic_classification` | Given a news article, classify the article's topic to four classes. | Classification `task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage. | Answer Generation
-`task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
-`task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
-`task383_matres_classification` | Given a context and a verb, answer if the given verb can be anchored in time or not | Classification
 `task386_semeval_2018_task3_irony_detection` | Given a tweet judge whether it contains irony or not. | Classification `task387_semeval_2018_task3_irony_classification` | Given a tweet Classify the kind of irony it has. | Classification `task388_torque_token_classification` | Given a passage, identify a token from the passage representing an event | Token Classification